RWA & Private Credit

 • Issuing tokens that represent claims on the SPV's assets

-• Deploying these tokens into a DeFi lending pool where they serve as the basis for on-chain lending
+• Deploying these tokens into a DeFi lending pool where they become the basis for on-chain lending

 Step 4: DeFi Liquidity Provision

 DeFi users deposit stablecoins (typically USDC or DAI) into lending pools associated with the tokenized assets.
 These deposits fund the real-world loans.
-In return, depositors earn yields derived from the interest payments made by real-world borrowers.
+In return, depositors earn yields derived from interest payments made by actual businesses.

 Step 5: Repayment and Distribution

-As real-world borrowers make interest and principal payments, those funds flow back through the SPV and are distributed to DeFi lenders.
-The entire cycle connects real-world economic activity to DeFi capital.
+As real-world borrowers make payments, those funds flow back through the SPV and get distributed to DeFi lenders.
+The entire cycle connects real-world economic activity to DeFi capital — which is exactly what traditional lending is supposed to do.

 Key Protocols in RWA Lending

-Several protocols have established meaningful positions in the RWA lending space.
+Several protocols have established meaningful positions in this space.
+I've been tracking their different approaches.

 Centrifuge

-Centrifuge is one of the pioneering RWA protocols.
-It provides the infrastructure for asset originators to tokenize real-world assets and create on-chain lending pools through its Tinlake application (now integrated into Centrifuge App).
+Centrifuge pioneered much of the RWA infrastructure we see today.
+They provide the toolkit for asset originators to tokenize real-world assets and create on-chain lending pools.

-Centrifuge pools are structured with tranching — a concept borrowed from traditional structured finance:
+What I find sophisticated about Centrifuge is their use of tranching — a concept borrowed directly from traditional structured finance:

 • Senior tranche — lower risk, lower yield.
-Senior lenders are paid first and are protected by the junior tranche absorbing initial losses.
+Senior lenders get paid first and are protected by the junior tranche absorbing initial losses

-Centrifuge has facilitated the tokenization of various asset types including trade receivables, real estate bridge loans, and revenue-based financing.
-The protocol has integrated with MakerDAO, allowing Centrifuge pools to serve as collateral for DAI minting.
+Centrifuge has facilitated tokenization of trade receivables, real estate bridge loans, and revenue-based financing.
+Their integration with MakerDAO is particularly notable — Centrifuge pools can serve as collateral for DAI minting, which brings institutional-grade assets into DeFi's largest stablecoin.

 MakerDAO and RWA Vaults

-MakerDAO, the protocol behind the DAI stablecoin, became one of the largest participants in RWA lending through its RWA vault program.
-MakerDAO allocated billions in DAI to RWA-backed vaults, including:
+MakerDAO became one of the largest RWA participants through their RWA vault program, allocating billions in DAI to RWA-backed vaults including:

 • U.S. Treasury bill investments through entities like BlockTower and Monetalis

-• Centrifuge pool participation as a liquidity provider
+• Centrifuge pool participation as a major liquidity provider

-MakerDAO's RWA strategy was driven partly by the desire to diversify DAI's collateral beyond volatile crypto assets and generate more stable, predictable revenue.
-By 2024, RWA-backed collateral had become one of the largest revenue sources for MakerDAO (which rebranded to Sky Protocol in 2024, with DAI becoming USDS).
+MakerDAO's RWA strategy was driven by the desire to diversify DAI's collateral beyond volatile crypto assets and generate more predictable revenue.
+By 2024, RWA-backed collateral had become one of MakerDAO's largest revenue sources (the protocol rebranded to Sky Protocol in 2024, with DAI becoming USDS).

 Maple Finance

-Maple Finance operates as an institutional lending protocol, connecting institutional borrowers (like trading firms and crypto companies) with DeFi lenders.
-Maple uses a delegate model — experienced credit professionals (called pool delegates) manage lending pools, evaluate borrowers, and set terms.
+Maple Finance operates as an institutional lending protocol using a delegate model — experienced credit professionals manage lending pools, evaluate borrowers, and set terms.

-Maple experienced significant challenges during the 2022 crypto downturn when several of its borrowers defaulted, including Orthogonal Trading.
-The protocol restructured its approach and has since expanded into RWA lending, including direct lending to real-world businesses.
+Maple hit significant challenges during the 2022 crypto downturn when several borrowers defaulted, including Orthogonal Trading.
+The protocol restructured and has since expanded into RWA lending beyond just crypto-native borrowers.

 Goldfinch

-Goldfinch focuses on lending to businesses in emerging markets — markets where access to credit from traditional banks is limited or expensive.
-The protocol has facilitated loans to fintech lenders, motorcycle financing companies, and other businesses in Africa, Southeast Asia, and Latin America.
+Goldfinch focuses specifically on lending to businesses in emerging markets where traditional bank credit is limited or expensive.
+They've facilitated loans to fintech lenders, motorcycle financing companies, and other businesses across Africa, Southeast Asia, and Latin America.

-Goldfinch uses a trust-based system where "backers" perform due diligence on borrowers and provide first-loss capital, while the broader senior pool provides additional capital at lower risk.
+Goldfinch uses a trust-based system where "backers" perform due diligence and provide first-loss capital, while the broader senior pool provides additional capital at lower risk.

 Ondo Finance

-Ondo Finance has focused specifically on tokenizing U.S. Treasuries and other traditional fixed-income products, making them accessible on-chain.
-Ondo's OUSG (Ondo Short-Term U.S. Government Treasuries) product provides on-chain access to short-duration U.S. Treasury exposure.
+Ondo Finance focuses on tokenizing U.S. Treasuries and traditional fixed-income products for on-chain access.
+Their OUSG (Ondo Short-Term U.S. Government Treasuries) product provides on-chain treasury exposure.

-While not a lending protocol per se, Ondo's tokenized treasuries serve as collateral and yield-bearing assets within the broader DeFi lending ecosystem.
+While not a lending protocol directly, Ondo's tokenized treasuries serve as collateral and yield-bearing assets throughout the DeFi lending ecosystem.

 Why RWA Lending Matters